noelwelsh/making-eyes/index.markdown

-# Making Eyes At BlueEyes
+# Making Web Services with BlueEyes

-[BlueEyes](https://github.com/jdegoes/blueeyes) is a simple web framework for Scala.
-It provides
+[BlueEyes](https://github.com/jdegoes/blueeyes) is a simple web framework for Scala, aimed at producing high-performance REST services.
+BlueEyes differs from most Scala web frameworks by:

+  - building on top of [Netty](http://www.jboss.org/netty), providing highly scalable services out of the box
+  - using an asynchronous model throughout, further enabling high scalability
+  - deploying as simple command line executables -- not need to configure and manage servlet containers
+  - leveraging Scala's type system and avoiding reflection
-   - Easy construction of REST services
+  - focusing exclusively on REST services

-   - Asynchronous, and thus highly scalable, processing by default
+This short book describes how to build scalable web services with BlueEyes.

+## Core Concepts and a Quick Introduction

+The *Service* is the core concept in BlueEyes.
+At it's heart a service is a set of related *request handlers*.
+A request handler is just a function, bound to a URL, from a HTTP request to a HTTP responsse.

+Typically a service needs some configuration parameters (for example, the database to use), and will need to create (and later destroy) some resources, such as a connection to the database, before it runs.
+In BlueEyes the configuration parameters are called the service's *context*, and the request handlers plus their startup and shutdown functions are called a *service descriptor*.

+Let's look at how to build a very simple service in BlueEyes.

-## Building a Service
+### Building a Service

-The simplest way to construct a REST service is to extend `blueeyes.BlueEyesServiceBuilder`:
+The simplest way to construct a REST service is to extend `blueeyes.BlueEyesServiceBuilder` and call the `service` function:

 {% highlight scala %}
 import blueeyes.BlueEyesServiceBuilder

 trait MyService extends BlueEyesServiceBuilder {
-  ...
+  val myService = service("name", "version") {
+    ... // service descriptor goes here
   }
+}
 {% endhighlight %}

 ### Service

 The `service` function takes a `name`, `version`, and a function from a context to a service descriptor.
+The `name` and the `version` are strings.
+The name can be anything you want, while the version number should be a version number like `"1.0.0"`:

+{% highlight scala %}
+import blueeyes.BlueEyesServiceBuilder

+trait MyService extends BlueEyesServiceBuilder {
+  val myService = service("myService", "1.0.0") {
+    context => // service descriptor
+  }
+}
+{% endhighlight %}

+### The Service Descriptor

+The service descriptor is created by chaining together functions to handle `startup`, `requests`, and `shutdown`:

+{% highlight scala %}
+import blueeyes.BlueEyesServiceBuilder

+trait MyService extends BlueEyesServiceBuilder {
+  val myService = service("myService", "1.0.0") {
+    context =>
+      startup {
+        // Create resources
+      } ->
+      request {
+        // Handle requests
+      } ->
+      shutdown {
+        // Destroy resources
+      }
+  }
+}
+{% endhighlight %}

-### Startup
+### Startup and Shutdown

-Startup returns a `Future`, which is complete when startup has finished.
-There is an implicit `.future` to convert any value to a future.
+We pass to `startup` a function that will create any resources we need.
+This function must return a `Future`.
+If you're not familiar with futures, they're an abstraction for handling concurrency.
+This is the first hint at how pervasively BlueEyes has adopted a high performance approach.
+We'll talk about futures in detail later.
+For now, all you need to know is that there is an implicit `.future` to convert any value to a future of that value.

+The simplest startup function does nothing:

+{% highlight scala %}
+startup {
+  ().future
+}
+{% endhighlight %}

+The `shutdown` function is similar, except it takes a function from a configuration (of the same type as the value return by the startup function) to a future.
+Since we haven't done anything in our startup we don't need to do anything in our shutdown:

+{% highlight scala %}
+shutdown { config =>
+  ().future
+}
+{% endhighlight %}

+Our code currently looks like:

+{% highlight scala %}
+import blueeyes.BlueEyesServiceBuilder

+trait MyService extends BlueEyesServiceBuilder {
+  val myService = service("myService", "1.0.0") {
+    context =>
+      startup {
+        ().future
+      } ->
+      request {
+        // Handle requests
+      } ->
+      shutdown { config =>
+        ().future
+      }
+  }
+}
+{% endhighlight %}

+Now we just need to write some request handlers and we're done!

+### Request

+Like `startup` and `shutdown`, we pass to a `request` a function, this time from our configuration (as returned by `startup`) to our request handlers.

 ## Configuration